-International Journal of Regional Anaesthesia (IJRA) is official Journal of Academy of Regional Anaesthesia.
-It is a peer-reviewed open access journal.
+International Journal of Regional Anaesthesia (IJRA) is the official journal of the Academy of Regional Anaesthesia (AORA) of India.
+Journal will publish biannually.
+It is an open-access, double-blind peer-reviewed journal.
 Although the editors welcome submissions from all over the world, the journal primarily aims to publish research from India.
-The stress is on latest research in the field of Regional Anaesthesia including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, and biomaterials.
+The stress is on the latest research in the field of Regional Anaesthesia including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, and biomaterials.

 Scope of the Journal